 The difference here is between a pack that covers a general torso length range, like a Medium pack that works for torsos 18-20 inches, or a pack that can actually be adjusted to your specific length.
 Adjustable is always better if you’re seeking a perfect fit.

 Most manufacturers in the backpack industry have created their own measurement systems for the torso.
 The most popular is the Osprey model, which backpacking store employees will place over your back as you stand straight.
 This determines your torso length while also easily fitting the length into that manufacturer’s range of packs.

 Each manufacturer has slightly different ranges, therefore getting fitted to the individual pack is a smart idea.

 Why Do You Need to Measure your Torso Length?

 My above instructions talk specifically about how to adjust for your torso length, but I didn’t really say why.

 Torso length is about making sure your torso matches with the torso of the pack.
 This ensures that the hip belt will rest at the right level on your Iliac Crest, and that the shoulder straps will come over your shoulders at the right height.

-Hip belt measurement is simpler than torso, but also requires a soft measuring tape.
+Hip belt position and measurement is simpler than torso measurement, but also requires a soft measuring tape.
 You’ll want to measure in a circle from your belly button to your Iliac crest and around your whole waist, keeping as straight a line as you can.
 That’s it.

 This line is higher than where your pants and belt usually sit, so the measurement should be slightly different from your typical waist measurement for clothes.
 However, using your waist measurement is a good way of ball-parking the actual hip belt measurement.